Facebook

 Best Heavy-Duty Grass Shears

-If you want something truly heavy-duty, you may want to opt for an electric option.
-This can cut down your trimming time and do the hard work for you.
+If you want something genuinely heavy-duty, you may want to opt for an electric option.
+This can reduce your trimming time and do the hard work for you.
 This will reduce hand fatigue while ensuring a swift cut through thick grass.

-While the price point for these cordless grass shears is a little higher, customers love it.
-They’re super powerful which can provide an incredible cutting experience and results.
+While the price point for these cordless grass shears is a little higher, it’s still lower than average, and customers love it.
+These shears are super powerful, which can provide an incredible cutting experience and results.
 Neighbors will be eyeing up your garden’s edges, for sure!

-This can run for about 45 minutes in between six-hour charges.
-While this isn’t the longest battery life around, you can always buy additional batteries, so you’re never stuck in a difficult situation.
-Also — it may last up to 80 minutes if you’re not putting the tool to extremely intense work.
+This can run for about 80 minutes in between 3.5-hour charges.
+If this generous battery life isn’t enough for you, you can always buy additional batteries so you’re never stuck in a difficult situation.

 Pros